Value distribution of q-differences of meromorphic functions in several complex variables: -difference analogue of the second main theorem for hyperplanes

-Now we give the second main theorem for hypersurfaces in general position, in which if the hypersurfaces reduce to hyperplanes and the map reduces to a linearly nondegenerated one, then by taking $\alpha=d=d_{j}=1$ the result, stated as follows, implies Theorem \ref{T-4.2}.
+By adopting the method of Ru \cite{ru-2004} (see also \cite{corvaja-zannier, an-phuong}) and using Theorem~\ref{q-LDL} and Theorem \ref{HSMT}, we also get the second main theorem for hypersurfaces in general position, in which if the hypersurfaces reduce to hyperplanes and the map reduces to a linearly nondegenerated one, then by taking $\alpha=d=d_{j}=1$ the result, stated as follows, implies Theorem \ref{T-4.2}.
+We omit the details of the proof.

-\begin{theorem} Let $q=(\tilde{q}, \ldots, \tilde{q})\in\mathbb{C}^{m}\setminus\{0\},$ and let $f=[f_{0}, \ldots, f_{n}]:\mathbb{C}^{m}\rightarrow\mathbb{P}^{n}(\mathbb{C})$ be a meromorphic map with zero order and algebraically nondegenerate over the field $\mathcal{P}_{q}^{0}.$ Let $Q_{j}$ $(1\leq j\leq p)$ (defining homogeneous polynomials $D_{j}$ of degree $d_{j}$) be hypersurfaces of degree $d_{j} (1\leq j\leq p)$ located in general position in $\mathbb{P}^{n}(\mathbb{C}).$ Let $d$ be the least common multiple of the $d_{j}.$ Then there exists a large positive integer $\alpha$ which is divisible by $d,$ such that for all $r=\|z\|$ on a set of logarithmic density one, where $I_{j}=(i_{j0}, \ldots, i_{jn})$, $\sharp I_{j}=i_{j0}+\ldots+i_{jn}=\alpha$, and $M=\left( \right).$ \end{theorem}
+\begin{theorem} Let $q=(\tilde{q}, \ldots, \tilde{q})\in\mathbb{C}^{m}\setminus\{0, 1\},$ $c\in\mathbb{C}^{m},$ and let $f=[f_{0}, \ldots, f_{n}]:\mathbb{C}^{m}\rightarrow\mathbb{P}^{n}(\mathbb{C})$ be a meromorphic map with zero order and algebraically nondegenerate over the field $\mathcal{P}_{q}^{0}.$ Let $Q_{j}$ $(1\leq j\leq p)$ (defining homogeneous polynomials $D_{j}$ of degree $d_{j}$) be hypersurfaces of degree $d_{j} (1\leq j\leq p)$ located in general position in $\mathbb{P}^{n}(\mathbb{C}).$ Let $d$ be the least common multiple of the $d_{j}.$ Then there exists a large positive integer $\alpha$ which is divisible by $d,$ such that for all $r=\|z\|$ on a set of logarithmic density one, where $I_{j}=(i_{j0}, \ldots, i_{jn})$, $\sharp I_{j}=i_{j0}+\ldots+i_{jn}=\alpha$, and $M=\left( \right).$ \end{theorem}